Energy Efficient Computing Systems: Architectures, Abstractions and Modeling to Techniques and Standards: Introduction

 \section{Introduction}

 The computing industry has gone through tremendous change in the last few decades.
-While Moore's law \cite{moore:1965} drove the semiconductor industry to cram more and more transistors and logic into the same volume, the end of Dennard's scaling \cite{dennard74design} limited how much we could shrink voltage and current without losing predictability, and the Instruction Level Parallelism (ILP) wall \cite{davidwall-ilplimits} defined the start of the multi-core and tera-scale era \cite{intelterascale}.
+While Moore's law \cite{moore:1965} drove the semiconductor industry to cram more and more transistors and logic into the same volume, the end of Dennard's scaling \cite{dennard74design} limited how much we could shrink voltage and current without losing predictability, and the Instruction Level Parallelism (ILP) wall (David Wall et al. \cite{davidwall-ilplimits}) defined the start of the multi-core and tera-scale era \cite{intelterascale}.
 As the number of cores and threads-per-core increased, energy efficiency and thermal management presented unique challenges.
 We soon ran out of parallelizability as well, both due to limits imposed by Amdahl's law \cite{Amdahl67} and a fundamental lack of general purpose parallelizable applications and workloads.
-Fig \ref{fig:42-years-microprocessor-trends}, referenced from \cite{karl-rupp-42-years-trend} shows 42 years of microprocessor trends taking into account transistor density, performance, frequency, typical power and number of cores.
+Fig \ref{fig:42-years-microprocessor-trends}, referenced from Karl Rupp \cite{karl-rupp-42-years-trend} shows 42 years of microprocessor trends taking into account transistor density, performance, frequency, typical power and number of cores.
 The figure is based on known transistor counts published by Intel, AMD and IBM's Power processors and it also overlays the key architectural inflexion points detailed by Henessey and Patterson in \cite{henessey-patterson-golden-age-comp-arch}.
-The graph, as well as studies such as \cite{Fagas17}, illustrate that as transistor count and power consumption continues to increase, frequency and the number of logical cores has tapered out.
-Furthermore, as Moore's Law slows down, power density continues to raise across the spectrum of computing devices.
+The graph, as well as studies such as Fagas et al. \cite{Fagas17}, illustrate that as transistor count and power consumption continues to increase, frequency and the number of logical cores has tapered out.
+Furthermore, as Moore's Law slows down, while energy efficiency has improved, power density continues to raise across the spectrum of computing devices (Mack et al. \cite{50-years-moores-law}).
 With multi-core architectures reaching its limits, the last few years have seen the emergence of domain specific architectures to attain the best performance-cost-energy tradeoffs for well defined tasks.
-Systems also evolved from multi-chip packages to system-on-a-chip (SOC) architectures with accelerators like GPUs, imaging, AI/deep learning and networking, integrated with high-bandwidth interconnects.
+Systems also evolved from multi-chip packages to system-on-a-chip (SOC) architectures with accelerators like Graphics Processing Units (GPU), imaging, Artificial Intelligence (AI)/deep learning and networking, integrated with high-bandwidth interconnects.
 Workloads such as deep learning require massive amounts of data transfer to/from memory, leading to the \textit{memory wall}, which is the bottleneck imposed by the bandwidth of the channel between the CPU and memory subsystems.
-Newer memory technologies like NVRAM, Intel's Optane, STT-SRAM, and interfaces such as Hybrid Memory Cube (HMC) \cite{hmc1} and High Bandwidth Memory (HBM) \cite{lee20151} that enable high-performance RAM interfaces have however, pushed the boundaries of the memory wall.
-The more recent Compute Express Link (CXL) \cite{cxl} is a recent industry standard for integrating accelerators, memory and compute elements.
-Deep learning has also triggered relooking at the traditional von-Neumann architectural model and its limits thereof and several non-von Neumann models have now gained popularity, such as those based on dataflow, spiking neural networks, neuromorphic computing and bio-inspired computing, as detailed in \cite{Ganguly2019TowardsEE}.
+Recent memory technologies like Non-Volatile Random Access Memory (NVRAM), Intel's Optane, Spin Transfer Torque RAM (STT-SRAM), and interfaces such as Hybrid Memory Cube (HMC) \cite{hmc1} and High Bandwidth Memory (HBM) \cite{lee20151} that enable high-performance RAM interfaces have pushed the boundaries of the memory wall.
+Standards such as PCIe \cite{pci-sig} and the more recent Compute Express Link (CXL) \cite{cxl} are industry standards for integrating accelerators, memory and compute elements.
+Deep learning has also triggered looking at the traditional von-Neumann architectural model and its limits thereof and several non-von Neumann models have now gained popularity, such as those based on dataflow, spiking neural networks, neuromorphic computing and bio-inspired computing (Ganguly et al. \cite{Ganguly2019TowardsEE}).